 Other founding members include Patrick Foley, the first chairman, along with a Mayor of Drogheda.
 Garda Pat Lamb, the dive officer and Frank Godfrey, also a Mayor of Drogheda.

-Other founding members include, Patrick Foley the first chairman and a Mayor of Drogheda, Garda Pat Lamb the dive officer and Frank Godfrey also a Mayor of Drogheda, after a number of years we purchased a lot of boats that served us well, but the boats we will not forget are the 5.4 Avon Sea rider, two x RNLI D-class boats (one renamed Tommy Campbell) and the dive unit was renamed The Paul Carvin Boat, The 5.4 Avon Sea rider was renamed the ‘Paddy Morrissey’ and has since been on countless rescues in local waters and responsible for many recoveries.
-Paddy Morrissey, after whom the boat was named, was a Garda stationed in Collon and member of DRR&RS in the 1980s.
-He was the training officer for the divers and also a founding member of the Garda Sub Aqua Unit.
-The Paddy Morrissey boat was the biggest boat we had in service and it was a big loss when the boat was written off during a call-out in November 2003, Since then we operate 2 D-Class boats.
+Over a number of years, we purchased many boats which served us well, but the boats we will not forget are the 5.4 Avon Sea rider, which was renamed ‘the Paddy Morrissey’, two ex RNLI D-class boats (one renamed Tommy Campbell) and the dive unit boat which was renamed ‘the Paul Carvin boat.’
+The ‘Paddy Morrissey’ has since been on countless rescues in local waters and has been responsible for many recoveries.
+Paddy Morrissey, after whom the boat was named, was a Garda stationed in Collon, as well as a member of Drogheda River Rescue and Recovery Service in the 1980s.
+He was the training officer for the divers as well as a founding member of the Garda Sub Aqua Unit.
+The Paddy Morrissey boat was the biggest boat we had in service and it was a big loss to us when it was written off during a call-out in November 2003.
+Since then we have operated with 2 D-Class boats.

 In 2010 we began our Suicide Intervention Patrol in the town.
 In 2011, we received the keys to our newly refurbished boathouse in Horselane.
 Since then, we have been involved in many searches and rescues around the town and further afield.